Now you can.

 Indeed.
 This is the first iOS application I developed.
 It enables me to have my iPhone permanently in Windows' Network Neighbourhood, so that I can transfer files easily.
 I can then use it as a storage server, and I have access to the complete filesystem.
 This app is available now on Cydia under the name PC Networking :)

 Before, when a programmer wanted to create apps for his iPhone, iPod or iPad, he was also required to buy a $1500 worth Mac.
 This was even more aberrant since all programmers obviously already have a computer.
-Being not disposed myself to buy that an expensive and redundant hardware in order to do exactly the same thing that I was doing everyday on my Windows computer (I am an independent programmer), I managed to build and gather in one single package all the tools needed to compile your iOS applications on Windows.
-With Visual Studio.
+Being not disposed myself to buy that an expensive and redundant hardware in order to do exactly the same thing that I was doing everyday on my Windows computer (I am an independent programmer), I ported to Windows all the necessary Apple tools to build your iOS apps, creating the missing parts myself, such as the Darwin compatibility layer and the code signing tool.

 I am an independent IT professionnal and an experienced programmer.
 If you think your company could hire me, feel free to make an offer.
 Here is my resume.